Kenneth Rogoff: Publications

 His book This Time Is Different: Eight Centuries of Financial Folly, which he co-authored with Carmen Reinhart, was released in October 2009.

 In The Curse of Cash, published in 2016, he urged that the United States phase out the 100-dollar bill, then the 50-dollar bill, then the 20-dollar bill, leaving only smaller denominations in circulation.

+His 2025 book Our Dollar, Your Problem explores the global rise of the U.S. dollar and shows why its future stability is far from assured.

+Personal life

+Rogoff has been married to the TV and film producer Natasha Lance since 1995.
+They have two children.